John Shrader

 John W. Shrader (born c.
 1957) is an American college professor and sports broadcaster, currently working in Nebraska.
-He is Assistant Professor of Journalism and Mass Communication at University of Nebraska–Lincoln.
+He is an Assistant Professor at the College of Journalism and Mass Communications at the University of Nebraska–Lincoln.
 He does LA Galaxy soccer play-by-play for Time Warner Cable SportsNet.
 He did play-by-play of the San Jose Earthquakes for Comcast SportsNet Bay Area and Comcast SportsNet California.

 For 15 years, he was a sports anchor and talk show host for KNBR (680 AM), San Francisco, known locally as "The Sports Leader."
 In addition to his regular duties, Shrader was a sideline reporter for the San Francisco 49ers in 2005.
 He began his Northern California broadcasting career at KNTV (Channel 11) in San Jose as a weekend sports anchor before becoming the weekday sports anchor at KICU (Channel 36) in the same city.
-He started his broadcast career as a sportscaster and news reporter at NTV Network, KHGI-TV, in Kearney, Nebraska, and was also Sports Director of KHAS-TV in Hasting, Nebraska.
+He started his broadcast career as a sportscaster and news reporter at NTV Network, KHGI-TV, in Kearney, Nebraska, and was also Sports Director of KHAS-TV in Hastings, Nebraska.

 For nearly a decade, Shrader was the radio voice of San Jose State University sports.
 In 1988 and 1989, Shrader was on the television broadcast crew for the Oakland Athletics.
 In 2006, Shrader resigned his position with KNBR after 15 years, citing the new owner's difference of opinion regarding his worth to the station.

 Shrader joined play-by-play announcer Randy Hahn and color analyst Drew Remenda on FSN Bay Area (now CSN Bay Area) as the San Jose Sharks intermission host and rink-side reporter for two seasons, beginning in 2007.
 He won an Emmy in 2009 for his work on a Stanley Cup playoff game.